wp-plugins/clickfunnels/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.0

 Connect your ClickFunnels pages to your Wordpress blog.
-Choose any of your pages to show using a custom URL or set as home page or 404 error page with easy setup.
+Create custom URLs or set as homepage / 404 page with easy setup.
 == Description ==

 Connect your ClickFunnels pages to your Wordpress blog.
 Choose from any page within all your funnels.
 Easy setup with ClickFunnels API.